emqx/eip/design/0005-stateless-brokers.md

 - The QoS2 message received but not completed:

-  RocksDB Table: incomplete_qos2_msgs
+  RocksDB Table (Core Nodes): incomplete_qos2_msgs

   ```
   key: {client: "c1", topic: "t/1"}
   msgs: [msg1, msg2]
   ```

-One session is split to several tables here.
-The session_state is always stored in the tables, no matter it is a persistent session or not.
-We keep session states in the core cluster simply because the gateway nodes do not have the global view of client's uniqueness in the whole network.

-We also store a copy of the message queues and inflight queues for the persistent session in core nodes, as we have to keep a long-lived state and messages for the client, without worrying about the creation/destroy of the gateway nodes.

-The other tables are only necessary when the session is persistent, and they are only located in the core nodes.

-The message queues and inflight queues are maintained by the MQTT connection process located in the gateway nodes, we call it "active" message queue or "active" inflight queue.
-The copy of the queues are created/updated while the messages are passing through the core nodes.
-When the persistent client subscribes a topic, the gateway also subscribes the topic-filter to the core nodes with a "persistent" flag.
-So if a matched PUBLISH message comes, it will be queued in the core node.
+If we need to store persistent sessions into core nodes, we could split a session into several tables in core nodes.
+The sessions in the gateway nodes (maybe stored in the `emqx_connection` processes) will be synchronized with these tables.

 ### Retained Messages

-The retained messages are stored in core nodes and also partitioned by topic like the persistent message queues.
-Unlike the retained message queue, only the latest retained message will be stored on a specific topic.
+The retained messages are stored in core nodes and can be partitioned by topic.
-When a client subscribes to the topic-filter, the retained message will be sent to the client.
+When a client subscribes to the topic, the retained message will be sent to the client.

 ### State Management of Other Protocols